 The Premier League conjured up another amazing and surprising weekend filled with lower league opposition toppling the big sides, and the biggest surprise of them all took place at the King Power Stadium on Sunday afternoon where Leicester came back form 3-1 down to beat Manchester United 5-3.

-Louis Van Gaal’s ‘Gaalacticos’ looked to build from their first win of the season after hammering QPR 4-0 at home and things looked well when Robin Van Persie headed home to put United 1-0 up.
+Louis Van Gaal’s ‘Gaalacticos’ looked to build from their first win of the season after hammering QPR 4-0 at home and things looked well when Robin Van Persie headed home to put United 1-0 up in this premier league encounter.
 United’s lead was doubled three minutes later when Angel Di Maria scored one of – if not – the goal of the month with a sublime chip over Kasper Schmeichel.
 Leicester pulled one back immediately through Leonardo Ulloa’s bullet header.

 United regained the two goal advantage just before the hour mark when Ander Herrera cleverly flicked Di Maria’s cross-cum-shot towards goal, beating a hapless Schmeichel.
 However, nobody would have predicted what would happen in the final half hour of the game.
 Just after the hour mark, Leicester were awarded a penalty which David Nugent calmly slotted home to restore the score back to 3-2.
 Then just two minutes later, ex-Inter Milan midfielder and Argentinian international Esteban Cambiasso put Leicester on level terms with a cool finish.